 (Article was updated on June 13, 2018, with substantial changes.)

 1. Interactive books are a new invention

-Even if we don’t count coloring books, pop-ups and all kinds of hands-on books for kids, traditional printed books that allow the readers to interact or change the story some way or another have been around for a while now.
-Do any of you remember the gamebooks that came with dice and you had to decide where to go next, whom to fight and whom to avoid?
+Traditional printed books with different forms of interaction have been around for a while now.
+Do any of you remember the gamebooks that came with dice?
+Where you had to decide where to go next, whom to fight and whom to avoid.

-Although the first Kindles coming to the market didn’t look anything like the future (being heavy, black and very-very basic), interactive books and interactive ebooks conquered the market nevertheless.
+Although the first Kindle in the market didn’t look anything like the future, interactive ebooks and interactive elements conquered the market nevertheless.
 When interactive ebooks first emerged, several companies tried to stick the label “interactive” onto anything they published.
 Let’s be clear here: hyperlinks, clickable endnotes and linking outside resources should be basic features of every ebook.
 Enhanced ebooks and interactive ebooks should include some extras that add to the reading experience.